USU-Analytics-Solution-Center/Bruno.jl/docs/src/tutorials/strategy/trading_strategy.md

 ```

 ## Running the `strategy` using `strategy_returns`
-All FinancialInstruments and prices to be used must be initialized prior to running the trading strategy.
+All FinancialInstruments and historic and future prices for the underlying Widgets must be initialized prior to running the trading strategy.

 ```
 # create a random array to act as historic prices